-It is, however, a collection of favourites which – by happy coincidence – doubles up as a more definitive and trustworthy list of the best London cocktail bars than you’re likely to find anywhere else.
+It is, however, a round-up of favourites which – by happy coincidence – doubles up as a more definitive and trustworthy list of the best London cocktail bars than you’re likely to find anywhere else.

 Price; ambience; location; vibe and staff.

 None of these factors were given our direct consideration at any point at all.
 However they were all there – bubbling uncontrollably beneath the surface – as we diligently, and instantly, reacted to the command,

 by producing the following: